Kick Your Cravings to the Curb

 During moments of stress, your adrenal glands tap into salt stores to calm your body and supply oxygen to your brain.
 The need to replenish these stores equals cravings.

-It's easy to reach for the bag of potato chips, which provide the crunch you seek but not the kind of salt your body needs.
+It’s easy to reach for the bag of potato chips, which provide the crunch you seek but not the kind of salt your body needs.
 However, keep in mind that if you eat the wrong stuff, your portions will always be too large as your body anxiously searches for what it needs.
-Instead, reach for the better choices: kale chips, organic popcorn, or tart apples and/or celery dipped in almond butter or hummus.
+Instead, reach for the better choices: kale chips, organic popcorn, tart apples, and/or celery dipped in almond butter or hummus.
 For your fix of salt, sprinkle your meals with Himalayan or Celtic salt, which is high in minerals and great for hydration.

-CRAVING: Sugar and Sweets
+Craving: Sugar and Sweets

 Why you think you need it